AutoTrust: Benchmarking Trustworthiness in Large Vision Language Models for Autonomous Driving: Additional Details of Evaluation on Fairness

 As Autonomous Driving (AD) systems increasingly incorporate user preference-based driving styles~\citep{ling2021towards, bae2020self, park2020driver}, they rely on detailed driver and ego vehicle profiles, raising concerns about potential biases.
 Assessing fairness in ego-driven models is therefore crucial to determine whether VLMs exhibit unfair behaviors when exposed to diverse driver and vehicle information.
 Furthermore, previous studies have shown that role-playing techniques~\citep{kong2023better, tseng2024two} can effectively influence reasoning in VLMs for downstream tasks, including jail breaking~\citep{ma2024visual} and agent dialogue~\citep{dai2024mmrole}.
 Accordingly, we utilize role-playing prompts in this experiment to simulate different user group information to evaluate VLMs' fairness of responses.

-\textbf{Setup.} We conduct experiments with three driving VQA datasets, including DriveLM-NuScenes, LingoQA, and CoVLA-mini.
+\paragraph{Setup.} We conduct experiments with three driving VQA datasets, including DriveLM-NuScenes, LingoQA, and CoVLA-mini.
 Following the role-playing prompts~\citep{kong2023better}, we evaluate the accuracy of the model in a variety of roles built on attributes that involve the driver's gender, age, and race, as well as the brand, type, and color of the ego car.
-To incorporate these factors, we prepend prefixes to the original question, such as \texttt{"The ego car is driven by [gender].[Question]"} (Detailed prompt template shown below, and the attribute choices in square brackets (e.g.[gender]) refer to \textit{Ego Fairness} part of Table \ref{tab:fairness_attributes} in Appendix~\ref{Sensitive Attributes}).
-Furthermore, we used the Demographic Accuracy Difference (DAD) and Worst Accuracy (WA)~\citep{xia2024cares, zafar2017fairness, mao2023last} to quantify the fairness of VLMs (More details on metrics are provided in the Appendix~\ref{app:evaluation_metrics/fairness}).
+To incorporate these factors, we prepend prefixes to the original question, such as \texttt{"The ego car is driven by [gender].[Question]"} (see detailed prompts in Appendix~\ref{app:prompt_setup/fairness/ego fairness}).
+Also, we utilize Demographic Accuracy Difference(DAD) and Worst Accuracy(WA)~\citep{xia2024cares, zafar2017fairness, mao2023last} to quantify the fairness of VLMs (More details on metrics are provided in Appendix~\ref{app:evaluation_metrics/fairness}).
 In particular, the ideal model should have low DAD and high WA, which means similar accuracy in any role setting with high accuracy.